xannik/gitTutorial/README.md

 There is multiple way to get access to a git repository
 - Usually you clone it from the specific domain where the repository is created
-- Downloads varies dependet on what site you use or in at what company you are.
+- Downloads varies dependet on what site you use and from company to company.
 The principle is however the same.

 * To download from this repository you have to click on the clone button in the top right corner.
 * Copy the link that pops up and open a commandline terminal.
 (If you use windows... god help us....)
 * On linux:
 	* create a folder ex. <gitTutorial> at a good location on your computer
-	* cd into the folder <gitTutorial>, type "git clone" and paste the link in the terminal and press enter command should look like this: git clone https://github.com/xannik/gitTutorial.git
+	* cd into the folder <gitTutorial>, type "git clone" and paste the link in the terminal and press enter.
+Command should look like this: git clone https://github.com/xannik/gitTutorial.git
 	  * (you might need to enter your github password in case you haven't changes your .gitconfig file)